So about me...

 I'm Marisol (MacGregor)

 I've spent my life bridging the gap between human development and fulfillment at work.
-I discovered that I (like many) was "doing" it all wrong––developing myself a as human DOING vs. a human BEING and forcing myself into external achievement, before I learned to develop a much more generative, inner landscape.
+I discovered that I (like many) was "doing" it all wrong––developing myself a as human DOING vs. a human BEING and forcing myself into external achievement, before I learned to develop a much more generative, inner resilience.

-I'm a lifelong learner of Inside Out development, currently as a Transformational Leadership Coach and Learning & Development Professional for diverse, collaborative teams and individuals, within emotional intelligence (EQ), strengths-based development, inclusion, and interpersonal communication (psychological safety).
+I'm a lifelong learner of Inside Out development, currently as a Transformational Leadership Coach and Learning & Development Consultant for diverse, collaborative teams and individuals, within emotional intelligence (EQ), strengths-based development, inclusion, and interpersonal communication (psychological safety).

 I've consulted for various companies within the emotional intelligence and employee development spaces, including Zendesk, Logitech, and Comcast.
 Previously, I managed Global Learning & Development Programs within Zendesk, a 'Fortune top-10 tech company to work for'.
 I shaped global, companywide interpersonal training programs to innovate and develop employee and team relational foundations, and oversaw employee engagement and feedback programs.